hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

     ```

  6. Modify the `partial_sum_kernel` such that each thread block computes only
     a single partial sum.
-The `i`'th thread block should store it's partial sum
+The `i`'th thread block should store its partial sum
     to `y[i]`.
 Take a look at the `final_sum_kernel` kernel and see what could
-    be reused make this happen.
+    be reused to make this happen.

     Remember to modify the `main` function such that the length of the vector
-    `y` (given by the variable `m`) is the same as the number of thread block in
+    `y` (given by the variable `m`) is the same as the number of thread blocks in
-    first kernel call.
+    the first kernel call.

     Compile and test your modified program.

-    Hint: If you are clever, you can combine both kernel into a single kernel
+    Hint: If you are clever, you can combine both kernels into a single kernel
     that is called twice: Once to compute `m` partial sums and once to sum the
     `m` partial sums together.